Don’t Ignore Debt Collection or Legal Letters

 - Have you signed and dated the letter?

-- Have you attached copies of all supporting documentation and evidence that you will rely upon in making pursuing your claim?
+- Have you attached copies of all supporting documentation and evidence that you will rely upon in making and pursuing the claim?

 - Have you kept a copy of the letter and all supporting documentation?